azavea/climate-change-api/doc/source/indicators.rst

 Indicators
 ==========

+<<<<<<< HEAD
 A complete list of API indicators with explanations.
+While the historical scenario offers data from 1950-2005, historic norms only consider data from 1961-1990 for consistency with literature on some indicators.
 To use any indicator, get its `parameter details`_.

 In the explanations below, assume temperature and precipitation values are aggregated across all requested models for a specified period of time.
 For brevity, temperature refers to surface air temperature.

 .. contents:: :depth: 2